 In June of that year, a Pennsylvania hospital identified a cluster of NTM infections among open-heart surgery patients.
 Investigators working with the CDC identified an association between the infections and exposure to a contaminated Stöckert 3T HCUs.
 That investigation prompted the hospital to notify 1,300 patients that they may be at risk of developing an infection because of a device used in surgery.

 Subsequent tests of the devices, together with the report from Germany noted above, suggest that the device contamination had come from the 3T HCU manufacturing site.
 Additional, the CDC reports that comparisons between patient specimens and device samples from facilities from various regions of the U.S. are “ongoing”.

 In October 2015, the FDA released a safety communication warning that the use of HCUs had been associated with NTM infections, “primarily in patients undergoing cardiothoracic surgical procedures.”
 In some cases, patients presented with infections “several months to years after their surgical procedures.”
 The FDA recommended that facilities and staff strictly adhere to cleaning and disinfection instructions, and to use only sterile water to rinse, fill, or refill the tanks.

-The company also notified hospitals around this time, and disseminated updated cleaning instructions for the devices.
-The revised instructions were later found to be inadequate in reducing risk of infections.
+The company also notified hospitals around this time and disseminated updated cleaning instructions for the devices.
+The revised instructions were later found to be inadequate in reducing the risk of infections.